-- Include the City of Eugene Cultural Services logo on all visual marketing materials for the program, and/or the written name in program press releases or other written information.
+- Include the City of Eugene logo on all visual marketing materials for the program, and/or the written name in program press releases or other written information.

-- Submit documentation and permits at least 30 days before the event.
+- Schedule borrowed equipment load-in and load-out with Cultural Services at least 30 days prior to the event.

 - Upon completion of the program, complete a brief report and provide the City with 3-5 high-quality, copyright-free digital photographs of the program for use in future City promotions.

-- Awardees will receive 80% of the funds upon award notification and 20% upon completion of their program with final report due no later than November 15, 2023.
+- Awardees will receive 80% of the funds per year upon award notification and 20% upon completion of their program with final report due no later than November 15, 2024.